Working with Projects in the Browser

 Selecting and Closing Projects

-With the Lesson 3 Project open, the Browser window displays a new tab with that project’s name on it.
-There is also an Effects tab and other possible project tabs.
-Let’s close all open projects except the Lesson 3 Project.
+With the Lesson 3 Project open, the Browser window displays a new tab with that project's name on it.
+There is also an Effects tab in addition to the Untitled Project 1 tab, and other possible project tabs.
+Let's close all open projects except the Lesson 3 Project.

 - Click the Lesson 3 Project tab in the Browser window.